Album Releases

 11 Sad Saturday Night

-Ad Vanderveen & Friends
+Ad Vanderveen & Guests

 Upon first meeting David Olney in 1993, I was awestruck by his music and personality and I instantaneously felt a connection that seemed to be mutual, to my surprise.
 I was a youngish singer songwriter taking the first steps on a solo path after having played in numerous bands, and David set a towering example for me rightaway.
 His playing, singing, writing and performing were what I wished I’d be able to do.
 His guitar playing fascinating, authorative, simple and sophisticated, especially in contrast with the raw directness of his voice.
 His lyrics so layered, captivating and touching on many levels at once.
 His performance so cool and real, stirring, vulnerable, rough and funny.
 He embodied all that a troubadour, craftsman and traveling minstrel should be for me.